jnsbyr/esp8266-intexsbh20/README.md

 interrupt driven data receive is unreliable but he did not name a reason.
 The reason is that the ESP8266 WiFi processing has precedence over all other MCU tasks and will disrupt time critical processing including ISRs.
-This is acceptable for the data receive because the data repeats at a high frequency.
-Incomplete frames can be ignored and invalid frame data can be filtered out by using only repeated identical data.
-But during the button signalling a receive error causes side effects.
-A single button press might be ignored or may cause a double change.
+This is acceptable for the data receive because the data repeats at a high frequency: incomplete frames can be ignored and invalid frame data can be filtered out by using only repeated identical data.
+But during the button signalling a receive error causes side effects: a single button press might be ignored or may cause a double change, and with multiple consecutive button presses the error probability increases significantly.
+Activating the ESP8266 WiFi modem sleep while changing the water temperature improves the receive quality but then the ESP8266 looses its connection to the AP and the MQTT server for a few seconds with every change.
-With multiple consecutive button presses the error probability increases significantly.
-To prevent this I decided to activate the ESP8266 WiFi modem sleep when changing the water temperature.
-This improves the reliability noticeably but the ESP8266 looses its connection to the AP and the MQTT server for a few seconds.
+That is why the latest firmware uses an iterative approach reading back the new effective setting after each button press and even changing the direction if an unintentional double change has resulted in overstepping the desired value.

 ## Building your own WiFi remote control